 Documenting a pivotal moment in world history

 The transition of the Soviet Union into an array of successor states was a pivotal moment in world history.
 Some aspects of that story are well known, while others are less familiar.
 The latter is particularly true, unfortunately, with respect to the complicated commercial, energy, and financial agreements and transactions that unfolded at that time.
 In an effort to improve understanding of these matters, and to create new opportunities for scholars of that era, the Strauss Center is undertaking an oral history and document collection project intended to memorialize and make accessible key insights and primary materials.
-The Russia in Transition project is led by the Strauss Center’s Rebecca Johnson [link to her page].
+The Russia in Transition project is led by the Strauss Center’s Rebecca Johnston.

 The International Security Speaker Series in Spring 2005 offered stimulating discussions on international relations topics such as U.S. foreign policy, security, law, terrorism, and history. √Ç¬†Distinguished policy makers, academics and military leaders addressed a wide…